tlaplus/vscode-tlaplus/README.md

 ## Commands

-The extension provides the following commands in the Command Palette (only available when working with a .tla-file):
+The extension provides the following commands in the Command Palette:

 - `TLA+: Parse module` for translating PlusCal to TLA<sup>+</sup> and checking syntax of the resulting specification.
 - `TLA+: Check model` for running the TLC model checker on the TLA<sup>+</sup> specification.
+- `TLA+: Visualize TLC output` for presenting model checking results.

 ## License